PRECIOUS-Gold snaps five-day decline as stock markets turn weaker

 * Dollar down but near three-month high

-* Chinese gold demand weak after holiday, premiums flat (Adds late trade in spot gold, close in gold futures)
+* Chinese gold demand weak after holiday, premiums flat (Recasts with market rebound after five-day decline; adds second byline, NEW YORK to dateline)

 By Barani Krishnan and Clara Denina

-NEW YORK/LONDON, June 3 (Reuters) - Gold prices rose for the first time in six days on Tuesday as stock markets beat a retreat after a series of record highs on Wall Street.
+NEW YORK/LONDON, June 3 (Reuters) - Gold prices edged higher for the first time in six days on Tuesday as stock markets beat a retreat after a series of record highs on Wall Street.

-Even so, analysts and traders said the precious metal may still face a slog in the next session due to uncertainties ahead of Thursday’s European Central Bank policy meeting and a huge decline in investor interest in the futures market.
+But it looked difficult for the precious metal to make solid gains, with uncertainties ahead of Thursday’s European Central Bank policy meeting and caution after a huge decline in investor activity in U.S. gold futures.

-“The market’s trying hard to break out of its loss ... but it couldn’t have picked a worse time, given the unknowns from the ECB and after the tremendous loss of open interest from the option expiration, roll-over and first notice day in gold futures,” said George Gero, senior vice-president at RBC Wealth Management in New York.
+“The market’s trying hard to break out of its five-day loss.
+But it couldn’t have picked a worse time, given the unknowns from the ECB and after the tremendous loss of open interest from the option expiration, roll-over and first notice day in gold futures,” said George Gero, senior vice-president at RBC Wealth Management in New York.

-By 3:45 p.m.
-EDT (1945 GMT), the spot price of bullion was a touch higher than Monday’s close, trading 0.1 percent up at $1,245.68 an ounce.
+At 11:30 a.m.
+EDT (1530 GMT), the spot price of bullion was just a touch higher than Monday’s close, rising 0.3 percent to $1,244.41 an ounce.
 It initially fell to a new four-month low of $1,240.61, threatening to extend the decline of the past five sessions, which marked longest losing streak in nearly seven months.

 “The market is not finding any confidence at the moment, and you could even argue that now we have seen a couple of attempts to bounce but those have been very shallow, which leaves the risk that we could see further weakness in the market,” Saxo Bank senior manager Ole Hansen said.

 U.S. stocks edged lower, receding from record levels.
-Global equities also slipped.
+Global equities also fell.
 The dollar index eased 0.1 percent, but remained near its highest since Feb.
 13.

 The ECB is expected to cut interest rates, as well as lower the rate banks are charged for depositing funds with the central bank to below zero, on Thursday.

-Weak demand for physical gold in No. 1 market China, even after the end of Monday’s Dragon Boat festival, added to uncertainty, traders in Asia said.
+Weak demand for physical gold in No. 1 market China, even after the end of Monday’s Dragon Boat festival, added to uncertainty.

+“There is a fear in the gold market that as various positive macro events come together they can give gold a severe blow and this time around the Chinese demand is not going to be there,” Macquarie analyst Matthew Turner said.

-Among other precious metals, platinum slid 0.3 percent to $1,425.53 an ounce.
-Palladium rose 0.7 percent to $834.80 an ounce amid news that striking mine employees in major producer South Africa were considering a government offer to end a five-month work stoppage.
-Silver climbed 0.4 percent to $18.78 an ounce.
-(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Susan Thomas, Peter Galloway and Tom Brown)
+Among other precious metals, platinum was flat at $1,429.70 an ounce and palladium rose 0.8 percent to $835.35 an ounce, with wage strikes in major producer South Africa dragging on for a fifth month.
+Silver edged up 0.1 percent to $18.73 an ounce.
+(Additional reporting by A. Ananthalakshmi in Singapore; Editing by David Evans, Susan Thomas and Peter Galloway)